ranathedev/react-component-files-generator/README.md

-# React Component Files Generator
+# React Component Kickstart

 ## Overview

-The React Component Files Generator is a Visual Studio Code extension that streamlines the process of creating the basic file structure for React components in your workspace.
+The React Component Kickstart is a Visual Studio Code extension that streamlines the process of creating the basic file structure for React components in your workspace.

 ## Preview